ssanusi/questioner-app/README.md

 ## API

+Questioner is deployed at [here](https://questioner-app-fullstack.herokuapp.com) on heroku using React and Redux in the frontend.

-API is deployed at [here](https://questioner-app-api.herokuapp.com) on heroku.
+Questioner is deployed at [here](http://ssanusi.github.io/questioner-app/) on Github pages using Vanilla Javascript

-API Documentation at [here](https://questioner-app-api.herokuapp.com/api-docs) on heroku.
+API Documentation at [here](https://questioner-app-fullstack.herokuapp.com/api-docs) on heroku.

 ### API Routes